pixbi/style-guidelines/nodejs.md

 * *Avoid global states*.
 States in modules and closures are fine (and often necessary).
 * *Prefer pure functions*.
 Corollary to avoiding global states.
+Functions which produce effect as output (e.g. `Math.random`) are fine, just not side-effects (e.g. `this.a = 1`).
 * *Avoid prototypes*.
 Corollary to preferring pure functions.
 * *Prefer module pattern*.
 Corollary to avoiding prototypes.
+The module pattern is superior to the prototype/object patterns because states are enclosed lexically via closure rather than dynamically.
 * *Prefer simple modules*.
 Corollary to preferring using module patterns.
+When you have a module that creates sub-modules inside it, it may be a sign of troubles to come.